lime-owl/passion-project/README.md

 <ul>
 	<li> Will be written in Python and use the Django framework </li>
+	<li> Most likey will use some form of front-end framework such as React, Vue.js ect </li>
 	<li> Will connect to some kind of Database managements software to record the user input (ie: MySQL, ect) </li>
 	<li> Must store workouts, calculate 1RM, display this progress over time </li>
 </ul>